robstoll/atrium/README.md

 There are more options to choose from.
 It does not matter if you use your [own assertion verb](#use-own-assertion-verbs) or a predefined one.
-You can provide your custom configured `Reporter` by providing a `ReporterFactory` (via [ServiceLoader](https://docs.oracle.com/javase/9/docs/api/java/util/ServiceLoader.html)-mechanism).
+You can provide your custom configured `Reporter` by providing a `ReporterFactory`.
+This is done via [ServiceLoader](https://docs.oracle.com/javase/9/docs/api/java/util/ServiceLoader.html) -mechanism on JVM and by calling `registerService` on JS where the call has to be before your tests run.
-An example is given in [atriumVerbs.kt of atrium-api-cc-de_CH](https://github.com/robstoll/atrium/tree/v0.8.0-alpha/apis/atrium-api-cc-de_CH-jvm/src/test/kotlin/ch/tutteli/atrium/atriumVerbs.kt).
+An example for JVM is given in [atriumVerbs.kt of atrium-api-cc-de_CH](https://github.com/robstoll/atrium/tree/v0.8.0-alpha/apis/cc-de_CH/atrium-api-cc-de_CH-jvm/src/test/kotlin/ch/tutteli/atrium/atriumVerbs.kt).
+An example of how you can make sure your code is called earlier than the tests run is given in [testSetup.kt of atrium-core-robstoll-lib](https://github.com/robstoll/atrium/blob/release-0.8.0/core/robstoll-lib/atrium-core-robstoll-lib-js/src/test/kotlin/testSetup.kt).

 # Internationalization